Ricky Tran, BBA, E-RYT 500, YACEP, YU-QP4, CBA

 Ricky Tran’s journey from addiction to awakening is the foundation of his life’s work.
 After discovering yoga in 2005, he transformed pain into purpose—rebuilding his body, mind, and spirit through breath, discipline, and devotion.

-With over 25,000 teaching hours and two decades of experience, Ricky’s teachings—rooted in the lineage of Sri T. Krishnamacharya—blend timeless wisdom with modern understanding to help others heal, awaken, and thrive.
+With over 25,000 teaching hours, Ricky has founded numerous influential ventures, including Krama Yoga Center, Castle Hills Yoga, and the Yoga Health Institute.
+His teachings, rooted in the lineage of Sri T. Krishnamacharya, blend timeless wisdom with modern understanding to help others heal, awaken, and thrive.

 Testimonials